Axway/open-banking-docs/content/en/docs/Overview/solution.md

 Lodging Intent is a pattern that appears in the majority of open banking standards.
 It is the means by which the consent that has been agreed between the customer and Third-Party App is sent to your organization so it can be confirmed and access to account granted.
 The term "intent" is used specifically because the customer has yet to authenticate themselves at the bank.
 Only when the customer has authenticated and "intent" has been confirmed does it become consent.

-Axway Open Banking supports this through the implementation of APIs that meet the requirements of local standards.
+Axway Open Banking supports intent through the implementation of APIs that meet the requirements of local standards.

 #### Consent Confirmation